chaos-polymtl/lethe/doc/source/parameters/cfd/mesh_adaptation_control.rst

 	  # Maximum number of elements
 	  set max number elements      = 100000000

+	  # Enable the control of the mesh refinement to target a specific number of elements equal to the maximum number of elements.
+	  set enable mesh refinement controller      = False

 	  # Number of initial (pre-solve) refinement steps
 	  set initial refinement steps = 0